History of The Exquisite Corpse Adventure

 - Eden Edwards is the editor for The Exquisite Corpse Adventure.
 She is a writer and previously worked as an editor at Houghton Mifflin Children’s Publishing Company in Boston.

-- Elizabeth Rock designed and maintains the ECA pages, in addition to the NCBLA’s main website and OurWhiteHouse.org, the NCBLA’s companion educational website for our award-winning publication Our White House: Looking In, Looking Out.
+- Elizabeth Rock designed the ECA pages, in addition to having created the initial version of the NCBLA’s main website and OurWhiteHouse.org, the NCBLA’s companion educational website for our award-winning publication Our White House: Looking In, Looking Out.
 The rest of the time, mostly late, late at night, she is an editorial illustrator, whose illustrations have appeared in national newspapers, including The New York Times, The Boston Globe, The Christian Science Monitor, The Philadelphia Inquirer, The Minneapolis Star-Tribune, and The Toronto Star.
 She is almost entirely unknown for her unique body of work, a collection which veers between impenetrable allegorical representations of vague concepts, and miniscule, illegible drawings done most commonly on cocktail napkins, paper placemats, and the small, torn-off corners of things.

 The Center for the Book in the Library of Congress